 How To Choose What To Stream on Twitch

 How do you choose what to play on Twitch?
-How do you spot gaps in across all the streaming websites/apps?
-Choosing a game (or category) to stream on Twitch is one of the hardest choices to make and the one that will impact your success more than anything else.
+How do you spot gaps in across all the streaming platforms?
+Choosing a game (or category) to stream on Twitch is one of the hardest choices to make and one of the decisions that will impact your success more than anything else.

-It also helps to be good at the game…
+It can also help to be good at the game…

-Are you considering whether being a variety streamer or focusing on one game is best?
-We’ve listed all the pros and cons
+Considering whether being a variety streamer?
+We’ve listed all the pros and cons in this article:

-Typical advice is to choose a ‘second-tier’ Twitch game, so rather than play the current favourites such as League of Legends, Player Unknown Battlegrounds, DOTA and Hearthstone, try playing a game such as Heroes Of The Storm, Battlefield 1 and Gwent: The Witcher Card Game.
+Typical advice from other streamers is to choose a ‘second-tier’ Twitch game, so rather than play the current favourites such as League of Legends, Fortnite, Valorant and Hearthstone, try playing a game such as DOTA2, Battlefront 2 and Magic The Gathering.

-While I agree with this in principle, some games will have their dedicated streamers to break through already, and if your knowledge or skill is lacking, you won’t see the views you wish you could.
+While I agree with this in principle because it gives you a chance to stand out compared to the other games, some games will have their dedicated streamers to breakthrough already.
+If your knowledge or skill is lacking, you won’t see the views you wish you could.

-It may sound obvious but before you stream, why not use the app and website and see who else is streaming it?
+It may sound obvious but before you stream, why not use the app/website and see who else is streaming it?